 Frequently Asked Questions about Minneapolis Saint Paul (MSP) Airport for Families

 There are some common questions when flying out of Minneapolis Saint Paul (MSP) Airport for Families.
-This article features all the information you need to know about visiting the airport in Minneapolis, Minnesota.
+This article contains all the information about visiting the airport in the twin cities: Saint Paul and Minneapolis, Minnesota.

 Can you purchase diapers, wipes, or baby supplies at MSP airport?